bicCluster/learning-cluster/README.md

 - Install Choice: [Link to installation]( http://docs.hortonworks.com/HDPDocuments/Ambari-2.2.0.0/bk_Installing_HDP_AMB/bk_Installing_HDP_AMB-20151221.pdf)
 - You need to install 'HDFS','MapReduce2','Yarn', 'Ambari Metics' and you must install the package we are currently learning.
 - You must keep a wiki of the necessary steps you think may be helpful to the next group here.
 Change of the wiki also is part of the grading.
-- You have 3 whole days minus 2h for grading from 1:00PM the first day to 11:00 AM the last day.
+- You have 3 whole days minus 2h for grading from 1:00 PM the first day to 11:00 AM the last day.

 #Grading Criteria (30')